-- All ME program buses pass ancillary data.

-- MultiViewer outputs do not include any ancillary data.

-- Any format conversion on the input video signal.

-- UHD-2SI or UHD-QSD on inputs 3 and 8.

-- Setting ancillary data to be stripped.
+- All ME program buses pass ancillary (ANC) data from the background source. - MultiViewer outputs do not include any ancillary data. - Any format conversion on the input video signal that does not have SRC applied to it. - UHD-2SI or UHD-QSD on inputs 3 and 8. - Setting ancillary data to be stripped.